A Star Wars diorama!

 There are questions that we ask out of a survival (or more broadly, “practical”) interest: “Where should I go if a tornado struck?”
 “How can I increase the yield in my crops?””
 Does this model come with airbags?”
 “Do you have homework?”

 There are questions that we ask because they help us orient ourselves in the here and now, learn where everyone else is at: “Where’s everybody gone?”
 “What did you have for dinner?”
 “What was Hawaii like?”
 “Who won the game?”

 And then there are questions that we ask for no practical reason at all; just because they are baffling, or puzzling, or intriguing.

-Sometimes they are kind of silly, but the process of thinking through them is a lot of fun (look for examples in the wonderful “What If?”, by so and so).
+Sometimes they are kind of silly, but the process of thinking through them is a lot of fun.

 And sometimes, they are really BIG questions; questions that make us feel that our grasp on reality is no thicker than a light fabric of theories we’ve spun around our minds.
 Let’s take gravity, for example.

 A: “Isn’t it curious that we seem to be stuck to the ground, when nothing is actually grabbing us?”

 A: “But what is gravity?”